pingbird/puro/puro/README.md

 * Global cache for git history
 * Global cache for engine versions

-With other approaches, each flutter repository is in its own folder, requiring you to download and store the git history, engine, and framework of each version:
+With other approaches, each Flutter repository is in its own folder, requiring you to download and store the git history, engine, and framework of each version:

 ![](https://puro.dev/assets/storage_without_puro.png)

 Puro implements a technology similar to GitLab's [object deduplication](https://docs.gitlab.com/ee/development/git_object_deduplication.html) to avoid downloading the same git objects over and over again.
-It also uses symlinks to share the same engine version between multiple installs:
+It also uses symlinks to share the same engine version between multiple installations:

 ![](https://puro.dev/assets/storage_with_puro.png)